Community Associations Institute Files Amicus Brief with U.S. Supreme Court Challenging Corporate Transparency Act

 CAI maintains the Corporate Transparency Act was designed to target anonymous shell corporations and illicit financial activity, not locally governed nonprofit community associations operated by volunteer homeowners.
 The organization argues community associations were unintentionally captured by the law’s broad reporting framework despite serving fundamentally different purposes than the foreign and commercial entities the legislation sought to address.

-“Community associations are fundamentally local, volunteer-driven organizations created under state law to serve homeowners and maintain residential communities,” says Todd A. Sinkins of Rees Broome, PC, counsel for CAI.
+“Community associations are fundamentally local, volunteer-driven organizations created under state law to serve homeowners and maintain residential communities,” says Todd A. Sinkins of Whiteford, Taylor & Preston LLP, counsel for CAI.
 “The Corporate Transparency Act was designed to combat anonymous shell companies engaged in illicit financial activity, not nonprofit condominium associations and homeowners associations led by volunteer residents.
 Applying these reporting requirements to community associations exceeds the intended reach of the law and places unnecessary burdens on volunteer homeowners.”

 “Community associations are among the most transparent forms of governance in the country because homeowners, board members, and governing records already exist publicly through state and local processes,” says Edmund Allcock of Allcock Marcus LLC, counsel for CAI.
 “Requiring volunteer board members to submit personal identifying information to a federal database creates significant privacy concerns and could discourage residents from stepping forward to volunteer to serve their communities.”